LeeWannacott/DataCamp-Projects/README.md

 # 6R.
 Wrangling and Visualizing Musical Data
 Wrangle and visualize musical data to find common chords and compare the styles of different artists.

+# 7R.
+A Visual History of Nobel Prize Winners
+Explore a dataset from Kaggle containing a century's worth of Nobel Laureates.
+Who won?
+Who got snubbed?